CAC 40 Rises Ahead Of Fed Meeting

-BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - French stocks were moving higher on Monday as investors await monetary policy decision from the Federal Reserve for guidance on its policy action.
+BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - French stocks rose on Tuesday as investors awaited the U.S. Federal Reserve's monetary policy meeting for clues on future monetary policy.

-A two-day meeting of the Fed ends on Wednesday, with economists expecting no change to rate and QE program.
+At the Fed's meeting in March, the majority of members did not expect to hike interest rates until 2024.

-Investors will be watching Powell's remarks for indications about the strength of the economic recovery and the timing of tapering its asset purchase program.
+But amid concerns from some quarters about inflation, market participants remain cautious of a hawkish surprise at the two-day meeting beginning later in the day.

 Copyright RTT News/dpa-AFX